 What should I expect at Mozambican airports as a smoker?

 Yes — expect outdoor zones near the terminal entrance with limited shade.
-Climate considerations matter: Mozambique can be very hot and humid, and outdoor smoking zones may have limited cover from sun or rain.
+Climate considerations matter: Mozambique can be very hot and humid, and outdoor smoking areas may have limited cover from sun or rain.
 Bring water and a hat for daytime smoke breaks.
-Signage may be in Portuguese (Mozambique’s official language) — look for icons indicating smoking zones.
+Signage may be in Portuguese (Mozambique’s official language) — look for icons indicating smoking areas.